YotamGurfinkel/DeepLearningOnDevice/nets/pytorch/compressed_networks/README.md

 For retraining and training we used recipes (optimizers, schedulers etc.) obtained from this repo <https://github.com/clovaai/frostnet>.
 These were baked into `torchprune`.

-The compressing procedure was cascade, which retrained and compressed the network for 10 iterations using these compression ratios:
+The compressing procedure was cascade, which retrained and compressed the network for 10 iterations using these keep ratios:

 ```python
 np.geomspace(0.12, 0.85, 10)